25 Heart-Health Secrets Cardiologists Want You to Know

 Heart disease is a slippery slope

 Prevention is key.
 The critical thing about heart disease is this: You are born with the best-shaped, most efficient heart you will ever have.
 If you do things that stress your heart, it can cause your heart to change its shape a little in response.
 When this shape change occurs, it makes the heart work less efficiently, which stresses it further.
 This causes the shape to change more.
-The next thing you know, a person can find themselves on a fast downward spiral. —Christopher Hanifin, PA-C, faculty, Seton Hall University.
+The next thing you know, a person can find themselves on a fast downward spiral. —Christopher Hanifin, PA-C, physician assistant, faculty, Seton Hall University.

 Experiencing heart palpitations?
 Use your judgement

 [Heart palpitations] are a feeling that people variably describe as “skipped beats,” “hard beats,” fluttering, or pounding.
 Most commonly, they last seconds to minutes.
 They are one of the most common complaints cardiologists see.
 They are usually benign and do not predict heart problems but can sometimes be associated with more serious problems.
 The list of causes is long.
 Usually they represent extra beats (called premature contractions by doctors).
 Caffeine, stress, and anxiety are common underlying causes.
 If the person is concerned, they should see a doctor to be evaluated, as reassurance often helps make the symptoms better or resolve.
-If the symptoms are persistent, last more than five minutes, cause the feeling of passing out, or if the person has a history of heart disease, they should be seen by a doctor sooner rather than later. —Dr. Todd Hurst, MD, Center Director for Cardiovascular Health at Banner University Medical Center in Phoenix, AZ.
+If the symptoms are persistent, last more than five minutes, cause the feeling of passing out, or if the person has a history of heart disease, they should be seen by a doctor sooner rather than later. —Todd Hurst, MD, Center Director for Cardiovascular Health at Banner University Medical Center in Phoenix, Arizona.
 Learn the reasons you might be experiencing heart palpitations.

 If it starts taking you longer than usual to do certain activities, that could be a warning sign